awsdocs/aws-iot-docs/developerguide/thing-groups.md

 ## List Thing Groups<a name="list-thing-groups"></a>

-You can use the ListThingGroups command to list groups you have created:
+You can use the ListThingGroups command to list your account's thing groups:

 ```
 $ aws iot list-thing-groups
 ```

-The ListThingGroups command returns a list of the groups defined in your AWS account:
+The ListThingGroups command returns a list of the thing groups in your AWS account:

 ```
 {